jasonappah/utd-cal/readme.md

 - move this into my main website repo
 - create a page in my website w setup steps + directions

+also need to make this DST-aware, my calendar events were off by an hour when the time change happened in the fall :(
 ---

 ## Getting Started